 Now, you might be thinking–I have no trips planned to Abu Dhabi or the Middle East, so why should I care?
 Well, the nice thing is that Etihad flies to some pretty nice destinations from Abu Dhabi–think the Maldives and Seychelles award travel (although note that Africa would require a second award due to AA award rules) in addition to Johannesburg, Cape Town, Casablanca, Alexandria, Istanbul, Kiev, Moscow, Delhi, Mumbai, and many others:

 You can also combine multiple American Airlines partners on an award, say taking British Airways to Europe then Etihad from a European gateway to Abu Dhabi although frankly I'd be most interested in trying one of Etihad's Diamond First Suites from NYC to Abu Dhabi, with an onward flight in Pearl Business Class to Male, Maldives.
 Here's American Airline's Partner Award Chart.

 If you managed to pick up 150K or more AA miles from the AAdvantage Citi cards before that deal died, you're well on your way to the 180K AA miles required for a First Class flight to the Maldives.
 Or, you can redeem 135K AA miles for business class.
-Even if you missed the expired Citi deal, you can still get 100K AA Miles (or 150K if you also apply for the Business card) toward an Etihad award flight.
+Even if you missed the expired Citi deal, you can still earn AAdvantage miles by applying for Citi AAdvantage cards on the Best Travel Credit Cards page.

 We'll be adding this Etihad option to our post Tips for Booking Award Tickets to the Maldives, but in the meantime, I thought it would be useful to some to see the search process.